JesseSenior/pyGobang/README.md

 Download the (soon to be released) release version, or clone the project locally and run it, as described in the [Configuring the Environment section](#1-configuring-the-environment) below.

 ## Build a release

+**Notice: Currently the game is only written to build scripts for the windows environment!**

 ### 1 Configuring the environment